This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Spastic cerebral palsy is the most common form of the disorder, affecting around 70% of all diagnosed cases.[1]
-Spastic hemiplegia cerebral palsy is one of the subtypes of spastic CP that develops after damage to the part of the brain’s hemisphere that controls movement.
+Spastic cerebral palsy is the most common type of cerebral palsy, affecting between 75% and 85% of all diagnosed cases.[1]
+Spastic hemiplegia cerebral palsy is one of the subtypes of spastic CP.
+It affects one side of the body.

 There are several different types of cerebral palsy, all of which are determined based on symptoms and an official diagnosis by a qualified physician.

 There are also several different subtypes associated with spastic cerebral palsy.
-Along with spastic hemiplegia, other subtypes of spastic cerebral palsy include spastic diplegia and spastic quadriplegia.
+Along with spastic hemiplegia, other subtypes of spastic cerebral palsy include spastic diplegia (affecting mostly the legs) and spastic quadriplegia (affecting the upper and lower body).

 Spastic hemiplegia is a form of spasticity that affects one side of the body (hemiplegia).
-According to the National Institutes of Health, spasticity is defined as “velocity-dependent increased resistance to passive muscle stretch, or as inappropriate involuntary muscle activity associated with upper motor neuron paralysis.”[2]
+Spasticity is uncontrolled or involuntary muscle movements.[2]

 Lifelong Financial Assistance for Your Child's Birth Injury